Étienne Klein: Chorizo tweet

-On July 22, 2022, Klein tweeted a photo that he claimed was an image taken by the James Webb Space Telescope of Proxima Centuri, the closest star to our solar system.
-A few days later, he admitted that the photo was actually of a slice of chorizo against a black background.
+On July 22, 2022, Klein tweeted a photo that he presented as an image of Proxima Centuri, the closest star to the Solar System, taken by the James Webb Space Telescope.
+A few days later, he revealed that the photo was actually of a slice of chorizo against a black background.
 He described his tweet as a "form of amusement" and urged his 92,000 Twitter followers to "be wary of arguments from authority".